velarno/copper/README.md

 cdsfetch datasets init
 ```
 This will install playwright, and browse the CDS datasets page to get a list of existing datasets.
+If you have access to a pre-existing `datasets.json` file, you can just use the `--from-file` flag to avoid the playwright scraping step 😉

 To search datasets, use keywords, e.g.
 ```